jhu-business-analytics/Midterm-Project_MAT/README.md

-# Midterm-Project_MAT
+# Explaining the Trash Crisis in Baltimore
-Mofe Barrow, Angie Lao, Tiffany Thomas
+By: Mofe Barrow, Angie Lao, Tiffany Thomas